George Kittle Player Prop Bets for NFL Week 17 | San Francisco vs. Houston 1/2/2022

 Matchup vs. Houston

-- Against the Texans, Kittle totaled 10 receiving yards in only career matchup, 62.5 fewer than his over/under for Sunday's game.
+- Kittle had 10 receiving yards in one career matchup against the Texans, 62.5 fewer than his receiving yards prop bet over/under for Sunday's game (72.5).

-- Kittle did not have a touchdown catch in that matchup against the Texans.
+- Kittle did not have a touchdown catch in that game against the Texans.

-- This week Kittle will face the NFL's 18th-ranked pass defense (253.7 yards allowed per game).
+- The 253.7 passing yards the Texans yield per game makes them the NFL's 18th-ranked pass defense this season.

-- The Texans' defense is ninth in the league, giving up 1.4 passing touchdowns per game.
+- The Texans' defense is ninth in the league, allowing 1.4 passing touchdowns per game.

 Recent Performances

-- In last week's outing against the Titans, Kittle was targeted three times, totaling 21 yards on two receptions.
+- Against the Titans last week, Kittle was targeted three times and racked up 21 yards on two receptions.

-- Kittle's 24 targets have led to 21 grabs for 265 yards (88.3 per game) and one touchdown during his last three games.
+- Over his last three outings, Kittle has racked up 88.3 yards per game with one touchdown, hauling in 21 passes on 24 targets.

 Kittle's San Francisco Teammates